ciar4n/themeglobe/content/theme/rockettheme-gemini.md

 pricing:
   - Paid

-archetype:
+tags:
+  - Hotel
-  - Creative
+  - Neutral
-  - Visionary
+  - Business

 description: Gemini is the integration of modern design and a next-generation framework in one seamless experience.
 This professional theme is perfect for a wide range of websites including design firms, architects, data science, finance, & more.
 ---